Some dance pedagogy guidelines by Richard Powers

 A good enunciation exercise is to vocally over-articulate the beginning of the alphabet just before you head into the class.
 I do this to break out of my habitual everyday voice, into the articulated classroom voice.

-Use a wireless microphone for a class of more than 40 to 60 people, to preserve your voice and to be heard.
+Use a wireless microphone for a class of more than 40 or 50 people, to preserve your voice and to be heard.

 If they can't understand you (mumbling), or can't hear you (talking too quietly), they will assume that what you're saying must not be important, and they won't pay attention.